 SECOND LIEN AND SUBORDINATED LOANS.
-The Fund may invest in secured subordinated loans, including second and lower lien loans.
+An Investment Fund or the Fund may invest in secured subordinated loans, including second and lower lien loans.
 Second lien loans are generally second in line in terms of repayment priority.
 A second lien loan may have a claim on the same collateral pool as the first lien or it may be secured by a separate set of assets.
 Second lien loans generally give investors priority over general unsecured creditors in the event of an asset sale.
 The priority of the collateral claims of third or lower lien loans ranks below holders of second lien loans and so on.
 Such junior loans are subject to the same general risks inherent to any loan investment, including credit risk, market and liquidity risk, and interest rate risk.
 Due to their lower place in the borrower's capital structure and possible unsecured or partially secured status, such loans involve a higher degree of overall risk than senior loans of the same borrower.
-In addition, the rights the Fund may have with respect to the collateral securing the loans the Fund makes to borrowers with senior debt outstanding may also be limited pursuant to the terms of one or more intercreditor agreements that the Fund may enter into with the holders of such senior debt.
+In addition, the rights an Investment Fund or the Fund may have with respect to the collateral securing the loans made to borrowers with senior debt outstanding may also be limited pursuant to the terms of one or more intercreditor agreements that an Investment Fund or the Fund may enter into with the holders of such senior debt.
 Under a typical intercreditor agreement, at any time that obligations that have the benefit of the first priority liens are outstanding, any of the following actions that may be taken in respect of the collateral will be at the direction of the holders of the obligations secured by the first priority liens: (i) the ability to cause the commencement of enforcement proceedings against the collateral; (ii) the ability to control the conduct of such proceedings; (iii) the approval of amendments to collateral documents; (iv) releases of liens on the collateral; and (v) waivers of past defaults under collateral documents.
-The Fund may not have the ability to control or direct such actions, even if the Fund's rights are adversely affected.
+An Investment Fund or the Fund may not have the ability to control or direct such actions, even if the Investment Fund's or Fund's rights are adversely affected.

-UNSECURED LOANS.
-The Fund may make unsecured loans to borrowers, meaning that such loans will not benefit from any interest in collateral of such borrowers.
+UNSECURED LOANS AND MEZZANINE DEBT.
+An Investment Fund or the Fund may make unsecured loans to borrowers, meaning that such loans will not benefit from any interest in collateral of such borrowers.
 Liens on such a borrower's collateral, if any, will secure the borrower's obligations under its outstanding secured debt and may secure certain future debt that is permitted to be incurred by the borrower under its secured loan agreements.
-The holders of obligations secured by such liens will generally control the liquidation of, and be entitled to receive proceeds from, any realization of such collateral to repay their obligations in full before the Fund.
+The holders of obligations secured by such liens will generally control the liquidation of, and be entitled to receive proceeds from, any realization of such collateral to repay their obligations in full before the Investment Fund or the Fund.
 In addition, the value of such collateral in the event of liquidation will depend on market and economic conditions, the availability of buyers and other factors.
-There can be no assurance that the proceeds, if any, from sales of such collateral would be sufficient to satisfy the Fund's unsecured loan obligations after payment in full of all secured loan obligations.
-If such proceeds were not sufficient to repay the outstanding secured loan obligations, then the Fund's unsecured claims generally would rank equally with the unpaid portion of such secured creditors' claims against the borrower's remaining assets, if any.
+There can be no assurance that the proceeds, if any, from sales of such collateral would be sufficient to satisfy the Investment Fund's or the Fund's unsecured loan obligations after payment in full of all secured loan obligations.
+If such proceeds were not sufficient to repay the outstanding secured loan obligations, then the Investment Fund's or the Fund's unsecured claims generally would rank equally with the unpaid portion of such secured creditors' claims against the borrower's remaining assets, if any.